 Consciousness separates human beings from simply being in the world, we must also make sense of it.
 Making sense is not an individual activity, but is part of being a member of a society with many cultural meanings.
 During my lifetime, cultural change has been significant, with a mix of failures and successes.
 An example has been the change in attitudes toward the human body since the puritanical views that once prevailed.
 In the late 1960s and early 70s, America enjoyed a brief period when nudity could have meanings beyond sexuality.
 Nakedness was part of political protest, the rejection of stereotypes and social status, and symbolic of freedom in general.

-Sadly, mainstream American culture has largely returned to the status quo of nakedness as not only sexual, but as perversely so; nudity in art is viewed as no different than the objectification or exploitation that may exist in the mainstream media.
-My fifty years of experience has been the opposite.
+Sadly, mainstream American culture has largely returned to the status quo of nakedness as not only sexual, but as perversely so; nudity in art is viewed as no different than the objectification or exploitation typical of the mainstream media.
 The meaning of an image depends upon the context within which it is placed.
-Unlike some other counties, in American there is virtually no public context for nudity other than sex.
+Unlike some other counties, in America there is virtually no public context for nudity other than sex.
 In much of Europe, non-sexual public nudity, particularly on beaches, is not unusual.
 In the 1970s, this was becoming the case in some parts of the U.S. as well.
 Yet fundamental aspects of culture do not change in a single generation, and the persistence of Puritanism is strong.
 As any artist must, I can only asset the context within which my work is created, and the intention of communicating the normal, positive manifestations of human existence visually.